-Performing Arts is a broad, creative course that will launch you into the world of drama and music.
+Performing Arts is a taster course for those students who are interested in both Drama and Music.
 Students will develop their stagecraft skills, plan and prepare for performances and further develop their instrumental, vocal and acting technique.
-Students work individually and collaboratively to shape and manipulate the elements of drama and music to communicate ideas, perspectives and meaning through their performances.
-Senior Pathway Link/s: VCE VET Music, VCE Theatre Studies, VCE Drama
+Students work individually and collaboratively to shape and manipulate the elements of Drama and Music to communicate ideas, perspectives and meaning through performance.

+VCE VET Music, VCE Theatre Studies, VCE Drama